oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Potential mentors**: brianrodri@ (primary)

 **Suggested milestones**:
 1. Fractions answer visualizations should be shown as fractions.
 They are currently shown as JSON dicts, which are ugly and hard for a reader to parse.
-Note that this is likely to require some infrastructural changes; the proposal should be specific in describing which changes are needed.
+Note that this is likely to require some infrastructural changes; the proposal should describe specifically what changes are needed.
 1. ImageClickInput and InteractiveMap visualizations should be clustered.
 Currently, the coordinates of the clicks are shown, but this is not useful in aggregate.
 1. Multiple choice answer visualizations should refer to summaries of the answer labels, rather than the indices of the choices.
 The proposal should include a clear explanation of the proposed UI/UX, particularly with regards to how long labels and labels containing rich-text components will be handled.